Monday, November 1, 2021

 In other words, Edsall there is just repeating a stock conservative propaganda talking point against "CRT".
 And the cherry-picked quote from Kendi about the very legitimate concerns about racial and class biases in standardized tests is presumably meant to offer some academic jargon that might sound like some kind of ethnocentric special pleading to someone who has paid no attention to the standardized-test arguments.

 Edsall quotes Ruy Teixeira, currently listed as a Senior Fellow at the Center for American Progress, who seems to have adopted some fairly rigid views of what he calls the "cultural left" within the Democratic Party.
 For instance, he makes that argument in this piece, The Cultural Left Puts a Ceiling on Democratic Support The Liberal Patriot 09/23/2021.
 I'll just say here it looks like an unsettling turn on Texeira's part.
 He certainly seems to be pessimistic about the possibilities for any kind of significant left politics, and actually seems to view it as generally undesirable.
-(The Five Deadly Sins of the Left American Compass 10/13/2020) He also advocates a "liberal nationalism" and accuse3s the Democratic Party left of "encouraging identity-based segregation."
+(The Five Deadly Sins of the Left American Compass 10/13/2020) He also advocates a "liberal nationalism" and accuses the Democratic Party left of "encouraging identity-based segregation."
 (Peter Juul and Ruy Teixeira, Toward the Next Frontier: The Case for a New Liberal Nationalism American Affairs 4:3 Fall 2020)

 No comments: